kailash-manasarovar/statement/docs/timeline/2023/february.md

 ## Ana the violin teacher

 - The choreographed torment includes the suggestion that the trumpet teacher and Ana Requena Marín are having a romantic liaison.
-- Ana comes into room 5 every chamber music class with her instrument to leave it in the room, for reasons unclear.
+- Ana comes into classroom every chamber music class with her instrument to leave it in the room, for reasons unclear, something that never happens normally.
 - Ana and Rosa María Vidal Orengo come in together sometimes with instruments which they leave in this room.
 - It's all very contrived.
 - Rosa is the vice director of the conservatory.